 - Analyze critical data to make better decisions

-Enterprise asset management software consolidates data from many sources into one place your team can access anywhere.
-This ensures that no matter where you are, you and your team will have the most up to date information on every asset.
+Enterprise asset management software consolidates data from many sources into one place your team can access from anywhere, ensuring that no matter where you are, you and your team have the most up-to date information on every asset.

 If you aren’t using EAM software yet, here are five good reasons to invest in one.

-The best EAM software are built to deliver on the following benefits.
+The best EAM software delivers the following benefits.

 1. Increased operational efficiency

 Implementing a solid, uniform system for tracking and managing your assets provides the insights you need to identify asset management best practices and achieve specialization for both assets and operations.
 Let’s say you’re managing a large fleet of vehicles.
-You can use fleet management feature of an EAM software to run reports that help you determine which makes, models, and types of vehicles require more maintenance than others.
-This is invaluable information for executives who must make big financial decisions regarding replacement procedures and asset lifetime.
+You can use the fleet management feature of EAM software to run reports that help you determine which makes, models, and types of vehicles require more maintenance than others, which is invaluable information for executives who must make big financial decisions regarding replacement procedures and asset life cycles.

 2. Improved asset reliability and reduced costs

-Consistent, thorough preventive maintenance routines are up to five times more cost-effective than reactive maintenance.
-This is due in large part to the fact that PM targets maintenance tasks while they’re small, simple, and relatively cheap to fix, whereas reactive maintenance is only performed after severe, costly problems have developed.
+Consistent, thorough preventive maintenance routines are up to five times more cost-effective than reactive maintenance due in large part to the fact that PM targets maintenance tasks while they’re small, simple, and relatively cheap to fix, whereas reactive maintenance is only performed after costly problems have developed.